The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Multivariate extensions of the MD model

-Through Eqs. (\ref{localVol}--\ref{sgherlo}) we now have a piece of machinery that allows us to calibrate an MD to the implied volatility smile structure of the individual component $S_k$ of the basket.
-Suppose we have already calibrated the individual MDs to such smile surfaces, thus finding the local volatilities governing the dynamics of each $S_k$.
-We denote by $Y_k^1,\ldots,Y_k^N$ the instrumental processes for asset $S_k.$ Namely, for each asset in the basket we have a family of instrumental processes like (\ref{lognormal_EDS}) that refer to that specific asset mixture distribution.
-Most often, a good way to price a plain European option depending on more than one asset is to use a Monte Carlo simulation that samples suitably discretized paths according to the drift rate of each component (risk--free minus dividend yield) and to the diffusion matrix given by the local volatility function deriving from the mixture of densities model.
-Therefore, assuming to have an exogenously computed structure of instantaneous correlations $\rho_{ij}$ (computed e.g. through historical analysis or implied by market instruments and supposed constant over time) among the assets' returns, we could apply a na\"{\i}ve Euler Monte Carlo scheme and simulate the joint evolution of the assets through a suitably discretized time grid $\tau_1=0 \cdots \tau_N=T$ with a covariance matrix whose $(i,j)$ component over the $(\tau_l, \tau_{l+1})$ propagation interval (constant in the Euler scheme) is
+\begin{remark} .
+It is important to point out in SCMD that while single--assets probability densities are mixtures by construction, the multivariate density is not a mixture of multivariate basic densities.
+The mixture property does not extend from the mono-dimensional dynamics to the multidimensional one. \end{remark} The practical use of the SCMD model is related to the following consideration.
+Most often, one realistic way to price a plain European option depending on more than one asset, especially in large dimension, is to use a Monte Carlo simulation that samples suitably discretized paths according to the drift rate of each component (risk--free minus dividend yield) and to the diffusion matrix given by the local volatility function in the mixture of densities model.
+Therefore, assuming to have an exogenously computed structure of instantaneous correlations $\rho_{ij}$ (computed e.g. through historical analysis or implied by market instruments and supposed constant over time) among the assets' returns, we could apply a na\"{\i}ve Euler Monte Carlo scheme and simulate the joint evolution of the assets through a suitably discretized time grid $\tau_1=0 \cdots \tau_N=T$ with a covariance matrix whose $(i,j)$ component over the $(\tau_l, \tau_{l+1})$ propagation interval is given by \eqref{factorVol1} computed at $t=\tau_l$.
+It is immediate by construction that the SCMD approach is consistent with both the individual dynamics induced by a LMD model for each underlying asset and with the imposed "instantaneous correlation" (Brownian quadratic covariation) structure $\rho_{ij}$.